opardo/website/content/home/experience.md

   date_start = "2016-06-01"
   date_end = "2017-06-01"
   description = """
-  * Empowered our clients to figure out the current state and momentum of their brand, as well as anomalies in their KPIs, by building Shiny apps.
+  * Empowered our clients to figure out the current state and momentum of their KPIs, by building dynamic Shiny apps.
-  * Optimized our clients’ media strategy by estimating the effect of different advertising channels on their metrics, using self-developed R packages.
+  * Optimized our clients' media strategy by estimating the effect of different advertising channels on their metrics, utilizing self-developed R packages.
-  * Stopped our clients from advertising on TV shows that their current and future best customers were not watching, after uncovering age-driven consumption patterns.
+  * Stopped our clients from advertising on TV shows that their current (and future) best customers don't watch, by uncovering age-driven consumption patterns.
 """

 +++